-I've been helping entrepreneurs raise capital as a securities lawyer for more than 17 years, and there are certain fundamental mistakes that I've seen entrepreneurs make over and over again.
+I've been helping entrepreneurs raise capital as a securities lawyer for 17+ years, and there are certain fundamental mistakes that I've seen entrepreneurs repeatedly make.
 Accordingly, I thought it would be helpful to share three basic tips for entrepreneurs in connection with raising capital.
+This is part two of a three-part series.